quentinstepniewski/Project4_OpenClassrooms/README.md

 * Transform features appropriately to use them in a supervised learning algorithm
 * Tune hyperparameters of an algorithm to enhance its performance
 * Evaluate performances of a supervised algorithm
-* Implement a sector-specific relevent machine learning model
+* Implement a sector-specific relevant machine learning model